beluganos/beluganos/doc/configure-netconf.md

 ## Step 2.
 Launch components

-You have already finished to launch Beluganos!
+Actually, you have already finished to launch Beluganos!
 The configuring by NETCONF will be enabled after launching.
 Please start Beluganos by following commands.

 ```
 $ sudo systemctl start fibcd